Erica and Stu Halliday, New England NSW

 “We’d bought another property, pushed ourselves up to 1,000 cows, and then came the drought.”

 At 1,350 metres above sea level, Erica and Stu are used to farming in brutal conditions.
 The area is characterised by freezing winters and long, hot summers, but nothing could have prepared them for the severity of this drought.
-They started looking into a Drought loan from the Regional Investment Corporation (RIC) to help take the pressure off as the drought worsened.
+They started looking into a loan from the Regional Investment Corporation (RIC) to help take the pressure off as the drought worsened.

 “Something had to give, and cash flow obviously was difficult for everybody, so the loans were a godsend,” Erica said.